-The USP monograph lists 1.0 $\mu$ g/mL of USP Sodium Fluoride RS and 0.5 $\mu$ g/mL of USP Sodium Chloride RS in water as the system suitability solution.
-This corresponds to 0.45 mg/L fluoride and 0.30 mg/L chloride.
-This system suitability solution mixture was prepared by diluting the fluoride and chloride stock solutions with DI water.
+The USP monograph states 1.0 μ g/mL of USP Sodium Fluoride RS and 0.5 μ g/mL of USP Sodium Chloride RS in water as the system suitability solution.
+This corresponds to fluoride 0.45 mg/L and chloride 0.30 mg/L. This system suitability solution mixture was prepared by diluting the fluoride and chloride stock solutions with DI water.